 The acid in the glass container is almost certainly concentrated sulfuric acid.
 And the reaction that is occurring has nothing much to do with Coca-Cola specifically, but with sugar.
 The reaction is taking place between the sugar in the Coke and the acid.

-Your "stomach acid," otherwise known as gastric acid is hydrochloric acid.
-However, since your "gastric juice" is not only composed of acid but of other secretions as well, it is nowhere near anything that might be called concentrated hydrochloric acid.
-Although stomach acid is a strong acid, it cannot dissolve razor blades, and it cannot react with sugar like in the video.
+Your stomach acid, otherwise known as gastric acid is hydrochloric acid.
+However, since your gastric juice is not only composed of acid but of other secretions as well, it is nowhere near anything that might be called concentrated hydrochloric acid.
+Although stomach acid is a strong acid, it cannot dissolve razor blades, as has been claimed, and it cannot react with sugar as in the video.

 The video, in reality, is a demonstration of a fairly well-known reaction between sulfuric acid and sugar.
 In fact, the same experiment can be performed by adding pure sulfuric acid to plain old table sugar.
 When enough sugar is used a very fun reaction occurs.
 The solution begins to turn black, and steam appears.
 Then a black snake begins to extrude from the top of the sugar and grows into a long black snake much like the black snakes you used to make with the special fireworks.
 That black snake coming from the sugar is carbon.